cagnulein/QZCompanionNordictrackTreadmill/README.md

 ![6 - app installed](https://user-images.githubusercontent.com/63697253/200886487-c8150e6a-ce0e-44bd-9b5a-a4696b986703.jpg)
     QZ Companion APK installation screens

--   When completed, you should reboot the treadmill by cycling the power switch.
+-   When completed, you should reboot the treadmill or bike by cycling the power switch.
 Once rebooted, you will have iFit running in the foreground and QZ Companion running in the background.
 You need to bring QZ Companion to the foreground for a one-time setup.
 You should still have access to the Android system by swiping up from the bottom of the screen to see the Android navigation bar.
 If you don't see the navigation bar, you will need to enable Privileged mode again (see Step #2 above), however Privileged mode should be permanently enabled as part of the